 Nehru and the Indian Army

 When India achieved freedom in 1947, it inherited a highly professional army.
 At that time the C-in- C of the Indian army was a British general Sir Claude Auchinleck.
+He had been Cin C North Africa before he was removed and sent to India.
 He was a man with stature and oversaw the division of the Indian army and its assets between India and Pakistan.

 He was followed by Sir Robert Macdonald Lockhart of the Sikh Frontier Force and Sir Francis Roy Bucher of the Scottish rifles.
+These men had served with the British Indian army and had a strategic vision.
 So long as these men were in charge as C-in- C, India, Nehru kept quiet.
-In 1949, he had his first swing at the army and promoted General KC Cariappa as C-in- C, superseding the more able general Kulwant Singh.
-Nehru had some fear of the army as hhe felt that all along it had helped British rule and he wanted to downgrade it further.
+In 1949, he had his first swing at the army and promoted General KC Cariappa as C-in- C, superseding the abler general Kulwant Singh.
+He also superseded another able general Sant Singh.
+Both these generals were Sikhs and there is some truth that he was slightly apathetic to Sikhs commanding the army as he felt they were hand in glove with the English rulers.
+Nehru also feared the army generally and did not trust it, as he felt that all along it had helped British rule.
+He thus chose Cariappa, a South Indian as Cin C and set in motion his plan to downsize and degrade the Army's influence.

 This was the beginning and after that Nehru’s distrust of the army increased.
-The fact is that all his life he had sat on satyagrah and civil disobedience movements led by Gandhi and had no comprehension of what is the role of the army and its effect in power projection around the world.
-In short he lacked strategic vision.
+The fact is that all his life he had sat on satyagraha and civil disobedience movements led by Gandhi and had no comprehension of what is the role of the army and its effect in power projection around the world.
+In short, he lacked strategic vision.

 Nehru's Paranoid Fear of a Coup

 Both these coups unnerved Nehru and he decided to meddle with army promotions to see that loyalist generals were only promoted, who would be beholden to him.
 He thus did tremendous damage to army command and control.
-In addition many leaders of the Congress party led by the National President Dr Rajendra Prasad asked that the army be disbanded as it was a relic of imperialism.
+In addition, many leaders of the Congress party led by the National President Dr. Rajendra Prasad asked that the army be disbanded as it was a relic of imperialism. he was credited with the view that the border could be policed by the police.

 Nehru did not disband the army but he set in motion command and controls that took away all initiative from the army top brass and he himself and his appointed defense minister Krishna Menon began to run the army.
-By these measures Nehru thought to obviate a military coup, India and its defence be dammed.
+By these measures, Nehru thought to obviate a military coup.
+His fear of a coup also led him to lower the order of protocol of army generals and even people like chief auditors were made senior.

 Nehru's House Crashes